 For a fun-fuelled evening, stop off at the Quay Theatre, an intimate venue hosting some great theatre and stand-up comedy events.

-Alternatively, why not venture out of the city.
+Alternatively, why not venture out of the town altogether and visit the surrounding villages.
 For a relaxing spa day or a round of golf visit Stoke by Nayland Hotel Golf and Spa, a stunning course set against the backdrop of Suffolk’s rolling countryside.